Henry Hobson Richardson: Early life

 Richardson was born at the Priestley Plantation in St. James Parish, Louisiana, and spent part of his childhood in New Orleans, where his family lived on Julia Row in a red brick house designed by the architect Alexander T. Wood.
 He was the great-grandson of inventor and philosopher Joseph Priestley, who is usually credited with the discovery of oxygen.

 Richardson went on to study at Harvard College and Tulane University.
 Initially, he was interested in civil engineering, but shifted to architecture, which led him to go to Paris in 1860 to attend the famed École des Beaux Arts in the atelier of Louis-Jules André.
 He was only the second U.S. citizen to attend the École's architectural division—Richard Morris Hunt was the first—and the school was to play an increasingly important role in training Americans in the following decades.

-He did not finish his training there, as family backing failed due to the U.S. Civil War.
+He did not finish his training there, as family backing failed due to the American Civil War.